-Two pilgrimages have been organized by the Society of Servant Pilgrims, each coordinated with other events during the bicentennial.
-The spring pilgrimage is over.
+Three pilgrimages have been organized by the Society of Servant Pilgrims, each coordinated with other events during the bicentennial.
 Read more about the pilgrims journey here.
-The next pilgrimage takes place October 23 to November 17, 2018.
-Click here to register.
+The October pilgrimage has begun!

 History and Overview